jonalmeida/jonalmeida.github.com/_posts/2015-03-03-rust-new-io.markdown

 ```
 <br>

-You can also add `.read(true)` instead read permissions as an alternate way to read from the file.
+You can also add `.read(true)` for read permissions as an alternate way to read from the file.
 Although, the interesting part about `OpenOptions` is that you can re-use the options set for multiple files:

 ``` rust
 // We can create a Path